Mutestock/cphsoft/dbd/uge05/assignment/README.md

 <h6>
 run with:
 <br><br>
-docker-compose up
+docker-compose -f docker-compose.prod.yml up --remove-orphans --build
 <br><br>
 That should be all.
-Make sure none of your other processes uses port 13337 or 16969.
-Otherwise change them in docker-compose.yml, .env and/or main.rs respectively.
+Make sure none of your other processes uses port 13337, 8008 and 16969.
+Otherwise change them in docker-compose.prod.yml, .env and/or main.rs respectively.
 <br><br>
 pg info: